-\ Searches that were successful in finding leopard frogs.
+^{} Searches that were successful in finding leopard frogs.

-Extant populations of leopard frogs were located at the Potholes Reservoir and Gloyd Seeps Units of the Columbia Basin Wildlife Area in Grant County (Fig 2).
+Extant populations of leopard frogs were located at the Potholes Reservoir and Gloyd Seeps

+Units of the Columbia Basin Wildlife Area in Grant County (Fig. 2).
 Four separate leopard frog sites at the Potholes Reservoir were located, while two separate occupied sites at Gloyd Seeps were located.
 The number of leopard frogs at each of these localities is not known.
 The number of occupied sites at the north end of the Potholes Reservoir appears to change over time, with surveys indicating some sites disappearing and some newly located.

 Lake DePuddle reportedly had a small breeding population during 1985.
 This human-made pond is close to Washington State University and these animals likely came from liberated biology lab frogs (P. Bartels, pers. comm.).
-Leonard et al. (1996) did not survey the Columbia National Wildlife Refuge because the refuge biologist, who had a strong interest in amphibians, never saw leopard frogs on the refuge despite conducting frequent wildlife surveys in aquatic environments on the refuge from 1987 through 1989 (W. Radke, pers. comm.).
+Leonard et al. (1999) did not survey the Columbia National Wildlife Refuge.
+The refuge biologist, William Radke, had searched most, if not all, of the wetlands and ponds on the refuge between 1987 and 1989 for northern leopard frogs (W. Radke, pers. comm.) without success.
+Additional searches for northern leopard frogs on the Columbia National Wildlife Refuge were conducted by Department of Fish and Wildlife biologists during the 1990's (P. Bartels, pers. comm.).
 Radke believed that introduced and thriving populations of bullfrogs were likely responsible for the demise of leopard frogs on the refuge.
+William Radke also searched ponds on the Saddle Mountain National Wildlife Refuge for northern leopard frogs.

 Other surveys.
-Since the work by Leonard et al. (1996) the Department of Fish and Wildlife has followed up a number of reports of leopard frogs in Pend Oreille and Spokane Counties and did not find leopard frogs (Zender, pers. comm.).
+Since the work by Leonard et al. (1999) the Department of Fish and Wildlife has followed up on a number of reports of leopard frogs in Pend Oreille and Spokane Counties and did not find leopard frogs (Zender, pers. comm.).
 Surveys for leopard frogs were conducted in and adjacent to the Pend Oreille river from the Box Canyon Dam to Albeni Falls Dam in 1997 and 1998 (Nyman, pers. comm.).
 Additional riparian wildlife studies in the Pend Oreille valley coordinated by Margaret O'Connell did not find leopard frogs (pers. comm. to K. McAllister).
 Lianna Aker also conducted amphibian surveys in northeastern Washington as part of her master's thesis and did not discover leopard frogs (Zender pers. comm.).

 Amphibian surveys have increased in the past few years on the Wenatchee National Forest by district biologists and students from Central Washington University, under the direction of professor David Darda.
 Rhonda Little (ENSR Consulting and Engineering 1995) conducted extensive amphibian surveys on the Yakima Training Center.
-Dana Visalli and Ann Sprague have coordinated and conducted amphibian inventories in the Methow Valley and parts of Okanogan County.
-Department of Fish and Wildlife staff out of Ephrata have conducted amphibian surveys in small pond and lakes in Grant and Douglas counties, principally locations potentially occupied by tiger salamanders (Friesz, pers. comm.).
-Leonard and Friesz (pers. comm.) have conducted amphibian surveys in Klickitat, Yakima, Grant, Lincoln, Spokane, Okanogan, and Chelan counties in 1998 and 1999.
-No leopard frogs were found.
+Dana Visalli and Ann Sprague coordinated and conducted amphibian inventories in the Methow Valley and parts of Okanogan County.
+Department of Fish and Wildlife staff conducted amphibian surveys in small ponds and lakes in Grant and Douglas counties, principally locations potentially occupied by tiger salamanders (Friesz, pers. comm.).
+Leonard and Friesz (pers. comm.) conducted amphibian surveys in Klickitat, Yakima, Grant, Lincoln, Spokane, Okanogan, and Chelan counties in 1998 and 1999.
+They found a single dead frog in Grant County, in one of the two areas currently occupied by leopard forgs.